dillon-t-paul/Startup/README.md

 - **Web Services** - Application uses chatWithPeers function to interact with other students
 - **Web Framework** - Using React to add components and request routing
 - **WebSocket Data** - When a user joins a section, the student count is updated for all users.
 Messages are broadcast to all users in the current section.
+## Findings and Information Learned
+- When editing the Caddy file, you  must type i to activate insert mode.
+This allows you to edit the information present on the page.
+Esc will exit insert mode and then you can save with :wq or just quit with :q.